 - Local content and jobs.
-Mines are starting to run supplier development programs and government and donor efforts are underway to address supply constraints including local industrial capability and the enabling business environment.
-However, there is an opportunity for all parties to align and focus their activities as well as addressing the skills shortage.
+Mines are starting to run supplier development programs and government and donor efforts are underway to address supply constraints including local industrial capability.
+However, there is an opportunity for all parties to align and focus their activities as well as addressing a skills shortage.

 - Social investment and partnerships.
-Mines spend a lot on social investments, but with mixed results.
-There is a need for more systematic monitoring of the outcomes of social investments, better co-ordination between mining companies and other stakeholders, as well as improved alignment of social investment programs with district-level development plans and poverty reduction strategies.
+There is a need for more systematic monitoring of the outcomes of social investments.
+Better co-ordination between mining companies and other stakeholders is needed, as well as and improved alignment of social investment programs with district-level development plans and poverty reduction strategies.

-- A competitive world-class mining industry.
-There is a need to build mutual confidence in the sector by increasing stability, transparency and accountability.
+- A competitive mining industry.
+There is a need to build confidence in the industry by increasing stability, transparency and accountability.
 The data in the report implies that the competitive position of the Zambian mining industry is fragile.
-This, plus the results of the Zambia Revenue Authority’s mineral value chain monitoring project, will allow closer examination of the issues and better dialogue.
+This plus the results of the Zambia Revenue Authority's mineral value chain monitoring project will allow closer examination of the issues and better dialogue.

 Click here to download a summary of the report.